Lemann Visiting Public Policy Fellows

 How to Apply

 A complete application consists of an online application form, a CV, and a statement of interest.
-Two letters of recommendation will also be requested from applicants selected as finalists.
+Two letters of recommendation will also be requested from applicants selected as finalists (note: letters are not required at the time of application, we only request that you provide the names and contact information of potential references).
 Applications will be reviewed during a competitive process by a university committee.

-We are currently not accepting applications.
-The next application cycle will open in November 2020.
-The next application deadline will be February 1, 2021, for consideration for a fellowship position for the 2021-2022 academic year.
+The next application deadline is February 1, 2021, for consideration for a fellowship position for the 2021-2022 academic year.
 For the next call, applications are accepted for the following options:

 - 2021-2022 Academic Year (September 2021 until June 2022)